ish-app/ish/README.md

 To compile the iOS app, just open the Xcode project and click run.
 There are scripts that should download and set up the alpine filesystem and create build directories for cross compilation and so on automatically.

-## Further setup guide
+## Development guide

-To enable local development there are a few more steps that needs to be done.
+Local development requires a few more steps.

 - Go to the project settings in Xcode find the "iSH" target
 - Under "General" change the bundle identifier to a specific identifier for you